 The Strategic Oasis

-THE OFFICE OF SHEIKH Mohammed bin Hamad bin Mohammed al-Sharqi, crown prince of Fujairah, sparkles with sculpture and medallion.
+THE OFFICE OF SHEIKH MOHAMMED bin Hamad bin Mohammed al-Sharqi, crown prince of Fujairah, sparkles with sculpture and medallions.
 Mounted on one wall is a large painting of the Fujairah shoreline, the only level portion of this rocky, mountainous, tiny kingdom in the United Arab Emirates.
 The crown prince sits on a crimson sofa in a white dishdasha as he is served tea from a silver platter.
 His manner measured, Sheikh Mohammed discusses the transformation of the land he will someday rule.

 In this part of the world, he says, “We are still tribal.”
-Accordingly, Sheikh Mohammed, 26, is married to the daughter of Sheikh Mohammed bin Rashid al-Maktoum, Prime Minister of the U.A.E., ruler of Dubai and executor of an $80 billion family fortune.
+Accordingly, Sheikh Mohammed, 26, is married to the daughter of Sheikh Mo- hammed bin Rashid al-Maktoum, Prime Minister of the U.A.E., ruler of Dubai and executor of an $80 billion family fortune.
 Such alliances have always carried more weight in the desert than elsewhere.
 The marriage reinforces Fujairah’s newfound strategic value.
 To the sheikh, of course, Fujairah has always held special importance.
 “We talk about it now, but it has always been this way,” says Sheikh Mohammed.
 “You don’t appreciate it until something goes wrong.”

 A lot can go wrong in the Middle East.
 Right now the chief source of instability is Iran.
 With its economy in jeopardy and the drumbeats of war growing stronger, Iran has threatened to blockade the Strait of Hormuz, perhaps the most critical shipping passage in the world.
-Seventeen million barrels of crude per day, roughly 35 percent of the global seaborne oil trade, pass through the 21-mile-wide strait.
+Seventeen million barrels of crude per day, roughly 35 percent of the global sea- borne oil trade, pass through the 21-mile- wide strait.
 It is the only exit route out of the Gulf for much of the world’s energy supply.

 Fujairah has the potential to change that.
-Founded in 1971, the United Arab Emirates is a federation of kingdoms, a boomerang-shaped nation on the eastern border of Saudi Arabia.
+Founded in 1971, the United Arab Emirates is a federation of kingdoms, a boomerang- shaped nation on the eastern border of Saudi Arabia.
 One tip of the boomerang forms the southern boundary of the Persian Gulf.
 Fujairah is the only emirate on the other side of the Strait of Hormuz, which gives it access to the Gulf of Oman and the Indian Ocean beyond.
-Its location is transforming this emirate, which has long subsisted on handouts from Abu Dhabi and Dubai, into a bulwark of Gulf security and a global energy hub.
+Its location is transforming this emir- ate, which has long subsisted on handouts from Abu Dhabi and Dubai, into a bulwark of Gulf security and a global energy hub.

 The Dolphin Energy pipeline, completed in 2007, is the first multinational gas grid in the Gulf, and links Fujairah to the biggest gas field in the world, Qatar’s North Field.
-The government of Abu Dhabi, which possesses 9 percent of global oil reserves, is completing a $3.3 billion crude pipeline, opening later this year, that will carry 1.5 million barrels a day to the port in Fujairah, according to U.A.E.
+The government of Abu Dhabi, which possess- es 9 percent of global oil reserves, is completing a $3.3 billion crude pipeline, opening later this year, that will carry 1.5 million barrels a day to the port in Fujairah, according to U.A.E.
 Minister for Energy Mohammad bin Dha’en Al Hameli.
-The oil will be pumped to an 8 million barrel facility, allowing Abu Dhabi to export half of its crude via tankers departing from Fujairah.
+The oil will be pumped to an eight-million-barrel facility, allowing Abu Dhabi to export half of its crude via tankers departing from Fujairah.
 In 2014, Abu Dhabi will build a liquid natural gas (LNG) pipeline, terminating at a new gasification facility at the Fujairah port.
 In all, these networks will allow ships to load and offload in Fujairah, avoiding a risky sail through the Strait of Hormuz.
 Other Gulf countries are negotiating for access to these networks.

 Fujairah, with its mountains, has long been known as a place of untouched natural beauty, a seaside location of camels, valleys, and punishing heat.
 There is no oil here, and that has meant little international development.
 Sixty-five miles east of Dubai and 130 miles northeast of Abu Dhabi, Fujairah is a stark contrast from those two places of garish growth.
 But that appears set to change, too.
 The emirate is increasingly populated by men schooled in the U.S., dressed in spotless dishdasha, making deals over coffee in the cafes, a country newly alert.
-Whether it will be another Gulf capital of lightning development and architectural adventure or preserve its rough and remote character is a question that Fujairah’s rulers and residents are struggling to resolve.
+Whether it will be another Gulf capital of lightning development and architectural adventure or pre- serve its rough and remote character is a question that Fujairah’s rulers and residents are struggling to resolve.

-FUJAIRAH IS MADE ALMOST ENTIRELY of rock, upon which little grows.
+Fujairah is made almost entirely of rock, upon which little grows.
 Its limestone, pulverized into aggregate, supplies building projects around the region, such as Dubai’s Palm Islands.
 Just 20 percent of the territory of Fujairah is land on which anything can be built, and the flat coast, recently cleared of long-standing and lower-class private housing, is beginning to fill with heavyweight industrial development.
 A new steel factory will turn out one million tons annually.
 A storage terminal will hold 275,000 metric tons of grain.
 The International Petroleum Investment Co., the Abu Dhabi government-owned firm behind the new crude pipeline, is building a refinery at a cost of several billion dollars, which it says will process 200,000 barrels of oil per day.

 Already, Fujairah is the world’s second-largest supplier of bunkering services, fueling ships at sea on a scale lower than only Singapore, with 24 million metric tons of fuel sold in 2010.
 Oil companies such as Azerbaijan’s Socar and Vopak, from the Netherlands, are expanding their existing storage capacity, adding huge tanks along the coast.
 BP has returned to oil trading in the region after a 10-year hiatus, chartering a 22,000-ton barge, the largest in Fujairah, for bunkering services.
 By 2015, local officials estimate, Fujairah’s fuel storage capacity will triple, with 360 units holding more than 13 million cubic meters of oil and oil products, three-fourths of the amount that currently passes through the Strait of Hormuz in a single day.
 “Fujairah is developing from a regional hub into a global logistics hub,” says Cees de Greve, general manager of Vopak’s Fujairah operation.

-Ibrahim al-Ansari, the general manager of the Emirati portion of the Dolphin Energy gas pipeline, remembers riding camels in Fujairah in the days before asphalt roads snaked over the mountains to reach the Gulf of Oman.
+Ibrahim al-Ansari, the general man- ager of the Emirati portion of the Dolphin Energy gas pipeline, remembers riding camels in Fujairah in the days before asphalt roads snaked over the mountains to reach the Gulf of Oman.
 The pipeline now crosses those same mountains.
 “The whole area has started to move,” he says from his office in Abu Dhabi, the emirate that drives the U.A.E.’s economy.
 It is Abu Dhabi that makes policy, and it understands the necessity of Fujairah.

 “The government is encouraging different businesses and industry to go there,” al-Ansari says.
 “The oil pipeline and the LNG pipeline have really started a whole economic cycle.”
 Fujairah is considering plans to develop an offshore island to attract more tankers.
 Discussions are under way to relocate the Fujairah airport onto a spur of reclaimed land, freeing additional coastal frontage.
-Three international-class shopping malls have recently opened, and several luxury hotels are being built to accommodate visitors, who will travel along a new $1.7 billion highway from Dubai that has halved driving time to 45 minutes.
+Three international-class shopping malls have recently opened, and several luxury hotels are being built to accommodate visitors, who will travel along a new $1.7 billion high- way from Dubai that has halved driving time to 45 minutes.
 Recently, Fujairah hired Ramboll, a Danish engineering and environmental consulting firm, to aid in upgrading infrastructure.
-“The usable land is limited,” says Adrian Palmer, Ramboll’s Middle East executive director.
+“The usable land is limited,” says Adrian Palmer, Ram- boll’s Middle East executive director.
 “They realized, ‘We can’t let this go on, on an ad hoc basis.
 We need to plan this.’ ”

 Modernity has arrived late to Fujairah.
 The emirate still doesn’t have a full complement of street names and house numbers.
 Fujairah’s main tourist attraction is Al Bidya Mosque, the oldest in the U.A.E., a mud hut built in the 15th century.
 Amid the darkness within the small structure, a slight imam nods and welcomes visitors.
 Silence overwhelms, so far from the hum of development.